Spread of the corona virus in OmanCurrently: 4.2 new infections per day per 100,000 inhabitants

 11 percent of newborns are underweight.

 Medical care provided by doctors and hospitals in Oman is below average compared to the world population.
 The country provides 1.6 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.7 beds.
+Within the EU, 5.6 beds are available for every 1,000 residents.

 With about 9,800 physicians in Oman, there are about 1.97 doctors per 1000 inhabitants.
 Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.